Asupkay/Raffler/raffle-site/README.md

 3. Run `npm start` to start up a local server
 4. Navigate to `localhost:3000`
 5. You can then work with the raffler by putting emails one per line in the text area and an email in the email area and press run raffle
-6. If you install gcloud sdk you can deploy this app using `gcloud app deploy`
+6. If you install gcloud sdk you can deploy this app using `gcloud app deploy` or 'npm run deploy'